patternfly/patternfly-org/packages/v4/patternfly-docs/content/design-guidelines/components/timestamp/timestamp.md

 ## Usage
 ### Use a timestamp when:
--You want to represent the exact date and time that an event occurred.
+- You want to represent the exact date and time that an event occurred.
--Users can go back and make use of past content.
+- Users can go back and make use of past content.

 ### Best practices
 #### For timestamp: